squbs-org/chill/README.md

 ```

-If you want to use the `chill.config.ConfiguredInstantiator` see `ConfiguredAkkaSerializer`
+If you want to use the `chill.config.ConfiguredInstantiator` see `ConfiguredPekkoSerializer`
-otherwise, subclass `AkkaSerializer` and override `kryoInstantiator` to control how the `Kryo`
+otherwise, subclass `PekkoSerializer` and override `kryoInstantiator` to control how the `Kryo`
 object is created.

 ## Documentation